An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : licensing of models and datasets on Hugging Face

 \section{RQ$_2$: licensing of models and datasets on Hugging Face}

-The majority of models (62.2\%) and datasets (72.4\%) did not declare licensing information in a machine-readable way (see \Cref{sec:license_extraction}).
-To better illustrate how models and datasets are licensed, we organize the licenses that we observed into six categories.
-The categories are intended to be indicative of the origin or purpose of the licenses (whether the licenses were designed for open source software, for ML components specifically, or other purposes) and are not intended to convey any legal characteristics, particularly given the uncertainty involved in applying these licenses in the ML context.
-We define the following categories: \begin{itemize} \item OSS: open source software licenses such as \license{MIT}, \license{Apache}, and \license{GPL} \item CC: Creative Commons licenses \item ML: ML-specific licenses such as \license{open-rail} and \license{llama} \item Data: licenses that are intended to specifically protect data such as \license{odbl} and \license{c-uda} \item Other: the ``other'' license category on Hugging Face \item Unknown: the ``unknown'' license category on Hugging Face \end{itemize}
+Only 37.8\% of models and 27.6\% of datasets declared licensing information in a machine-readable way (see \Cref{sec:license_extraction}).
+In this section, we investigate this licensing information to better understand how datasets and models are licensed in the \supplychain.
+We begin by organizing the licenses that we observed into six categories, intended to be indicative of the origin or purpose of the licenses (whether the licenses were designed for open source software, for ML components specifically, or for other purposes) and are not intended to convey any legal characteristics, particularly given the uncertainty involved in applying these licenses in the ML context.
+These categories are not aimed at resolving compliance issues but instead demonstrate the complex and diverse landscape of licenses in the \supplychain.
+We define the following categories: \begin{itemize} \item OSS: open source software licenses such as \license{MIT}, \license{Apache}, and \license{GPL} \item CC: Creative Commons licenses \item ML: ML-specific licenses such as \license{open-rail} and \license{llama} \item Data: licenses that are intended to specifically protect data such as \license{odbl} and \license{c-uda} \item Other: the \other license category on Hugging Face \item Unknown: the \unknown license category on Hugging Face \end{itemize}